 While you're in the area, drive down to Canyon, Texas to visit the Panhandle-Plains Historical Museum.
 The museum is the proclaimed "Smithsonian with a Texas accent."
 See a replica pioneer town and learn about life on the Panhandle-Plains in the 1800s.

 Cache, Okla. was the home of Quanah Parker, the last chief of the Quahada Comanche American Indian tribe.
 Parker was the son of Cynthia Ann Parker, a white woman who had been kidnapped by a Comanche war band as a young girl.
 She lived among the tribe until adulthood when she was found by the Texas Rangers and taken back to Texas against her will.
 Quanah lived a life that couldn't be matched in the pages of even the greatest Western novel.
 A warrior and a statesman, he befriended President Theodore Roosevelt and Texas rancher Charles Goodnight.
-He became one of the wealthiest American Indians of his day and founded the Native American Church Movement.
+He became one of the wealthiest Native Americans of his day and founded the Native American Church Movement.

 Today, the estate of Quanah Parker still stands.
 Known as the "Star House," due to the giant stars painted on the roof, the house is a piece of Oklahoma and Western history.
 Although the New York Times reported in 2015 that the Star House is badly in need of repair, the estate is still open for tours.
 The Star House is the perfect off-the-beaten-path destination to pay tribute to a legend.